 The basic foundation of e-safety is to protect users from potentially harmful content or activities, such as grooming, pornography, or cyber bullying, and includes both websites and apps.

 Staying safe online has become an integral part of our daily lives, especially when it comes to children.
 In marked contrast to older generations who may not understand how touchscreens work, kids today presume that everything works with a swipe.

 This can be challenging for parents, particularly when it comes to keeping their children safe on the web.
 Even though lawmakers and regulators may think they understand what kids are doing online and on social media, the ever-changing nature of technology constantly presents new dangers.

-Content concerns itself with the material being accessed online, and whether it is harmful, illegal, and/or inappropriate.
-This can be in a variety of formats, inlcuding text, sound, images, or video.
+Content refers to the material being accessed online, and understanding whether it poses a risk of being harmful, illegal, and/or inappropriate.
+Content can be defined in a variety of ways, including but not limited to: text, sound, images, and video.

 "A whole school approach to e-safety can help involve staff, governors, parents and pupils themselves in keeping children and young people safe online," it says.

 Its resources help educational establishments implement the e-safety policies and procedures, IT infrastructure and support schools need, as well as helping schools and colleges develop "a trained workforce who are confident in online safety, identifying and responding to concerns".